Conference & Pricing FAQ

 I’d love to come but I’m a student/ my dog ate my checkbook/ I’m looking for a job & have already maxxed out my credit cards: can I volunteer and work at the conference?

 We have had great success with letting students and others volunteer at the conference—this is actually not an attempt for us to save money (because we give seats to them that could have gone to paying customers) but we feel it gives a great opportunity for people entering the community to see what Health 2.0 is about.
-Please complete this application form
+Please view our volunteer applications for more information.

 Please email email@example.com.
 We’re very nice people and do what we can to help.